Who Invented WIFI? Here Is the Entire Story

 He was the committee chairman that created IEEE 802.11 standards in 1997.
 This standard had a 2.4 frequency band, 22 bandwidth, and 2 Mbps maximum throughput.
 Since then, it has gone from IEEE 802.11 to WiFi 6E in 2020.
 These standards could make WiFi feasible.
 In 1985, Hayes could use two modulation techniques, frequency hopping and direct sequence.

 Frequency hopping needed to be more robust, and the direct sequence required many chips.
 After the vote, it became clear that he would have to use both.
 But they were not compatible with each other.
 So, in 1999, he extended the standard.
 He added orthogonal frequency division multiplexing with a five times higher data rate.
 IEEE contributions are shaping the future of WiFi.
+Additionally, the history of online shopping evolved alongside WiFi advancements, as faster internet connections made it easier for people to shop from home.

 What Were the Technologies Prior to WIFI?